mikedane/giraffeacademy.com/content/web-development/less/3-first-less-file.md

 seo_title: "First Less File | Less | Mike Dane"
 subheader:
      greeting: Less - Style a Website
      description: This course covers the basics of styling a website using Less.
-Work your way through the videos and we'll teach you everything you need to know to style a basic website!
+Work your way through the videos/articles and I'll teach you everything you need to know to style a basic website!
 description: This tutorial covers how to use first less file in Less.
 author: Mike Dane
 image: first-less-file.png